-- If your horse doesn't understand how to walk forward at your cue, you can try carrying a long whip that is between 36 to 40 inches long, such as a dressage whip.
+- If your horse doesn't understand how to walk forward at your cue, you can try carrying a long whip that is between 36 to 40 inches long, like a dressage whip.
 Hold the whip in your left hand with the folded rope.
-Tap the horse gently on the top of his croup and ask him to 'walk'.
+Tap the horse gently on the top of the croup and ask it to "walk."

-- Stop by asking him to 'whoa' (or stop-whatever word you choose), stopping yourself and pulling lightly on the lead rope.
-He should stop and stand beside you, and not swing out, or try to face you.
+- Stop by asking the horse to "whoa" (or whatever word you choose to mean "stop"), stopping yourself and pulling lightly on the lead rope.
+The horse should stop and stand beside you and not swing out or try to face you.

-- To ask your horse to trot increase the distance between your hand and the halter to at least a foot so that you don't restrict his head (which can affect his gaits-especially important if your vet is trying to see lameness or you are in the show ring).
+- To ask your horse to trot, increase the distance between your hand and the halter to at least a foot so that you don't restrict its head (which can affect its gaits.
+This is especially important if your vet is trying to see lameness or you are in the show ring).

-- Cue with the forward motion of the lead rope as you did when walking, tapping his croup with the whip and asking him to 'trot' while jogging forward yourself.
+- Cue with the forward motion of the lead rope as you did when walking, tapping the horse's croup with the whip and asking it to "trot" while jogging forward yourself.

-- Ask your horse to back up by turning around to face him.
+- Ask your horse to back up by turning around to face it.
 Take the lead rope in your left hand, and with your right-hand point at or press on the horse's left shoulder.
-Ask him to 'back' and pull down and back slightly with the lead rope.
-Step forward yourself to stay with your horse as he steps back.
+Ask the horse to "back" and pull down and back slightly with the lead rope.
+Step forward yourself to stay with your horse as it steps back.